AnalystEm/30-days-of-linux/day-30/README.md

----

 # Day 30 - Bash Best Practices & Security

 ## Objective

 **What was the goal for today?**
-To move beyond basic scripting and learn professional standards for writing clean, maintainable, and secure Bash code for Linux environments[cite: 1].
+To move beyond basic scripting and learn professional standards for writing clean, maintainable, and secure Bash code for Linux environments.

 ---